-The placement agent and certain of its affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
-The placement agent and certain of its affiliates have, from time to time, performed, and may in the future perform, various commercial and investment banking and financial advisory services for us and our affiliates, for which they received or will receive customary fees and expenses.
+The placement agents and certain of their affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
+The placement agents and certain of their affiliates have, from time to time, performed, and may in the future perform, various commercial and investment banking and financial advisory services for us and our affiliates, for which they received or will receive customary fees and expenses.

 A.G.P. purchased 446,843 shares of Old Larkspur Class B common stock in May 2021, which such shares were converted into our Common Stock in connection with the consummation of the Business Combination.
 A.G.P. also previously served as the underwriter of the IPO of Old Larkspur and the placement agent for the PIPE.
-In connection with the IPO, Old Larkspur paid A.G.P. an underwriting fee of \$500,000 and agreed to engage A.G.P. as an advisor in connection with the Business Combination to assist it in holding meetings with its stockholders to discuss the potential business combination and the target business' attributes, introduce it to potential investors that were interested in purchasing its securities in connection with the business combination, assist it in obtaining stockholder approval for the business combination and assist it with its press releases and public filings in connection with the business combination in an amount equal to 4.5% of the gross proceeds of the IPO (the "Advisory Fee").
+In connection with the IPO, Old Larkspur paid A.G.P. an underwriting fee of \$500,000 and agreed to engage A.G.P. as an advisor in connection with the Business Combination to assist it in holding meetings with its stockholders to discuss the potential business combination and the target business' attributes, introduce it to potential investors that were interested in purchasing its securities in connection with the business combination, assist it in obtaining stockholder approval for the business combination and assist it with its press releases and public filings in connection with the business combination.
+Old Larkspur agreed to pay A.G.P. a cash fee for such advisory services upon the consummation of the Business Combination in an amount equal to 4.5% of the gross proceeds of the IPO (the "Advisory Fee").
 In connection with the PIPE, we agreed to pay A.G.P. placement agent fees of 6.0% of the gross proceeds from the PIPE (the "PIPE Agent Fee").
 In connection with the consummation of the Business Combination, we agreed with A.G.P. to satisfy our obligations owed to A.G.P. with respect to the Advisory Fee and the PIPE Agent Fee through the issuance of shares of Series B Convertible Preferred Stock, par value \$0.0001 per share (the "Series B Shares").
 At the closing of the Business Combination, A.G.P. was issued 4,026 Series B Shares for an aggregate purchase price of \$4,026,000 representing (i) \$3,495,000 owed for the Advisory Fee, (ii) \$506,000 owed for the PIPE Agent Fee and (iii) non-accountable expenses in an amount equal to \$25,000.
-For additional information, see "Certain Relationships and Related Person Transactions."
+If such Series B Shares were converted at the floor price of \$7.00 (as described below), then A.G.P. would, together with the shares of Common Stock beneficially own approximately 10.6% of the Company's Common Stock (based on the shares outstanding prior to this offering).
+For additional information, see "Certain Relationships and Related Person Transactions" and "Beneficial Ownership of Securities."